Dog & Cat Desexing Canterbury

 It is not recommended to spay a female dog while she is on heat as it may increase the risk of bleeding.
 However, in the case of female cats, due to their long period of being on heat, we may make exceptions.
 For more information, please do not hesitate to contact us.

-While desexing can help reduce aggression in male dogs, it's crucial to remember that training may also be necessary to manage any behavioural concerns.
-Additionally, it's worth noting that desexing may not have the same effect on aggression in female dogs.
+It's important to remember that desexing can decrease aggression in male dogs, but training may still be necessary to manage behavioural issues.
+It's also important to note that desexing may not have the same impact on aggression in female dogs.

 We conduct desexing surgeries on weekdays.
 The surgery cost includes anaesthesia, hospitalisation, the procedure, and pain relief for the day.
 Additional fees are charged for IV fluids on the day.